 Poet Naomi Shihab Nye points out that it is easy to be kind when life is kind to you.
-In this wonderful poem form her book, Words Under the Words: Selected Poems, she beautifully expresses how we can—how we must—find refuge, hope and joy in kindness even as darkness threatens to swallows us whole.
+In this wonderful poem from her book, Words Under the Words: Selected Poems, she beautifully expresses how we can—how we must—find refuge, hope and joy in kindness even as darkness threatens to swallows us whole.

 KINDNESS